-Destination NSW (DNSW) is a NSW Government statutory authority with responsibility for devising and implementing strategies to grow the visitor economy, with particular focus on driving tourism and acquiring and developing major sporting and cultural events for Sydney and regional New South Wales (NSW).
-In addition, DNSW is the major investor in Business Events Sydney with the aim to secure more international conventions, incentive travel reward programs, corporate events and exhibitions for Sydney and regional NSW.
+Destination NSW is responsible for devising and implementing strategies to grow the state’s visitor economy.
+Our particular focus is on driving tourism and acquiring and developing major sporting and cultural events for Sydney and Regional NSW.
+In addition, Destination NSW is the major investor in Business Events Sydney with the aim of securing more international conventions, incentive travel reward programs, corporate events and exhibitions for Sydney and Regional NSW.

 To make Sydney and NSW one of the world’s most successful tourism and events destinations.

 To double visitor expenditure by 2020 and maximise the benefits of the visitor economy for NSW.

 - Position Destination NSW / Sydney & NSW as Australia’s premier tourist and events destination

 - Develop the strongest and most compelling events calendar in Australia

 - Increase industry stakeholder and customer engagement

 - Attract and retain the best staff and build staff capacity and capabilities

 Destination NSW’s divisional responsibilities include the functions formerly carried out by Tourism NSW, Events NSW and the Homebush Motor Racing Authority.